lytics/anomalyzer/db/influxclient/README.md

 ### Example

 Consider the case of monitoring CPU usage.
 (Specific configuration should be adjusted specifically to the application a user is considering.)
 Let's assume we collect a new point every 30 seconds.
-We choose `ActiveSize` to be 120, to consider recent activity in the past hour, and `NSeasons` to be 1, to allow us to compare activity this hour to activity last hour.
-We also choose an `UpperBound` of 30, which allows us to make sure that we are alerted as CPU usage approaches and exceeds 30%.
+We choose `ActiveSize` to be 2, to consider recent activity in the past hour, and `NSeasons` to be 59, to allow us to compare activity in the past minute to the past hour.
+We also choose an `UpperBound` of 80, which allows us to make sure that we are alerted as CPU usage approaches and exceeds 80%.
 (Setting the lower bound to `NA` lets the anomalyzer know that we don't care if usage stays low.)

-The [algorithms](https://github.com/lytics/anomalyzer/tree/master/anomalyzer#algorithms) applied were **diff**, **fence**, and **magnitude**.
-We chose not to apply **cdf** because it can be sensitive to small fluctuations, which be frequent in usage data.
+The [algorithms](https://github.com/lytics/anomalyzer/tree/master/anomalyzer#algorithms) applied were **ks** and **high rank**.
+(See EXAMPLES.md file in anomalyzer repository for more detailed analysis.)

 After grabbing new data using `Get`, the underlying data can be updated using `Update`.
 The `Eval` function returns a probability that behavior in the active window is anomalous by accessing the Anomalyzer package.